-In SharePoint, the OAuth authentication and authorization flow for a provider-hosted, low-trust, add-in involves a series of interactions between your add-in, SharePoint, the authorization server, and the browser at runtime.
+In SharePoint, the OAuth authentication and authorization flow for a provider-hosted, low-trust, add-in involves a series of interactions among your add-in, SharePoint, the authorization server, and the browser at runtime.
 The authorization server in this scenario is Microsoft Azure Access Control Service (ACS).

 With a provider-hosted add-in, you have a remote web application or service that is separate from SharePoint, and not part of the SharePoint farm or SharePoint Online tenancy.
-It can be hosted in the cloud or on an on-premise server.
+It can be hosted in the cloud or on an on-premises server.
 In this article, the remote component is called Contoso.com.

 The remote component can also host event receivers that respond to events that occur to SharePoint items, such as lists or list items.
 Examples of remote events that Contoso.com might want to respond to are list events, such as adding or removing a list item; or web events, such as adding or deleting a site.
 For more information about how to create remote event receivers, see Create a remote event receiver in SharePoint Add-ins.

 There are three tokens involved: SharePoint has ACS create a context token that SharePoint forwards to Constoso.com.
 Contoso.com validates that the context token was issued by ACS so it trusts it.
 Contoso.com then extracts a refresh token from the context token and uses it to get an access token directly from ACS.
 It includes the access token in all its requests to SharePoint.
 SharePoint validates that the access token was issued by ACS, so it responds to the requests from Contoso.com.

-The customer who is installing the add-in must have an Office 365 account.
+- The customer who is installing the add-in must have an Office 365 account.
 This is necessary to get access to ACS.
 The customer does not have to use their account for any other purpose.

-See the steps in the Context Token flow
+Context Token flow steps

 The OAuth authentication and authorization flow for a SharePoint provider-hosted add-in is shown in the following figure.